Brand Strategy 101: Five Signs it’s Time for a Brand Audit

 The growth of digital marketing has changed the way brands grow and develop.
-Markets evolve quickly these days, and brand identities need to evolve with them.
+Markets evolve at light speed, and brand identities need to evolve with them.

 While your brand identity and strategy may have delivered exceptional rewards a few years ago, it might be unfit for purpose today.
 And the only way you’ll be able to identify brand issues before they do damage to your business is with a diagnostic exercise — undertaken by brand and marketing experts.

 Five Signs it’s Time to Audit Your Brand

 1. Your Business Has Grown Substantially and Very Quickly

 Any market has its budget and premium offerings.
 A company that grows quickly and develops a bond of trust with its customers often ends up upgrading its products or services — and charging a premium for them.

 It’s not unusual for a growth company to transition from the budget end of the market to the premium end.
 However, many companies make the mistake of not re-engineering their brand identity to reflect this new status.
 And when the brand doesn’t keep up with the balance sheet, it’s usually not long before customers start to question whether or not the product is worth the expense.

 2. Your Company is Confused for Your Competitors

 If your brand identity has been victorious over the years, the chances are many of your competitors have imitated your approach.
 When this happens, consumers can confuse your brand with less reputable or effective companies in the same industry.
 You’ll be able to pick up the early signs of this phenomenon by closely monitoring and analyzing your marketing initiatives.
 It’s also important to continually solicit feedback from customers — both current and prospective.

 Differentiating your business model from your brand model is essential.
 While you should continually modify your approach to doing business, your brand needs to reflect those changes from the moment they’re implemented.